Datta23/Datta23/README.md

 - 👋 Hi, I’m @Datta23
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning c++
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on projects related to java script
+- 💞️ I’m looking to collaborate on projects related to c++
 - 📫 How to reach me dattaanendra14321@gmail.com

 <!---